Largest-Area Convex Quadrilateral in a $1.5$D Terrain: Computation of

-\begin{lemma} Given a terrain $1.5$D of $n$ vertices, a convex quadrilateral of maximum area, whose top edge has a positive slope and the left and right edges are extremal, can be computed in $O(n^2 \log n)$ time. \end{lemma}
+\begin{lemma} Given a $1.5$D terrain with $n$ vertices, a largest convex quadrilateral whose top edge has positive slope and whose left and right edges are supported by extremal chords is computed in $O(n^2)$ time. \end{lemma}

+\begin{remark} Although the analysis above focuses on top edges of positive slope, the candidate top-edge enumeration is independent of the slope sign.
+For a fixed pair of candidate left and right edges $(\ell,r)$, all feasible candidate top edges arise from the extremal chords induced by the lower hull (${\cal LH}$) of the corresponding feasible terrain vertices (Lemma~\ref{lem:unimodal}).
+In particular, the enumeration retains every feasible extremal chord defining a valid butterfly configuration, regardless of the sign of its slope.
+Moreover, by Lemma~\ref{lem:mix1}, every maximal convex quadrilateral is associated with a butterfly configuration supported by the pair $(\ell,r)$.
+Therefore, when the symmetric case of a negative-slope top edge is considered, the same candidate extremal chords induce the corresponding symmetric configurations.
+Consequently, the enumeration process described above implicitly accounts for maximal convex quadrilaterals with both positive- and negative-slope top edges.